Nicole Bobek: Recovery and later career

-Bobek admitted that she is a former drug addict, and said on NBC's Today Show that she wants to help other addicts beat their addictions and would like to do ice show charity benefits.
-She began taking classes toward a high school equivalency diploma, and working at Palm Beach Skate Zone in Lake Worth, Florida, after having been away from skating for about six years.
-She did various jobs around the rink, initially unpaid but later officially hired, with the manager saying she was very professional.
+Bobek has admitted that she is a former drug addict, and has said that she wants to help other addicts overcome their addictions and would like to perform ice-show charity benefits.
+She began taking classes toward a high-school equivalency diploma and worked at a skating rink in Florida after six years away from skating.
 In 2010, she began teaching power skating and edge skills to junior hockey players at the rink.
-Her friend Todd Eldredge invited her to a Stars on Ice show, where she reconnected with her old coach Richard Callaghan and began visiting him once a week to get back in shape.
+Her friend Todd Eldredge invited her to a Stars on Ice show, where she reconnected with her old coach Richard Callaghan and began weekly training sessions to return to shape.

 Bobek returned to performing at the Skate for Love benefit for Susan G. Komen for the Cure in April 2011, hosted by her friend JoJo Starbuck.
-Bobek said, "I've been back on the ice about a year now.
+Bobek said: "I've been back on the ice about a year now.
 It took me a long time to get my balance again after six years; you really lose the rotation and all of those things.
 It took three months to do a single Axel again."
 By January 2012, she had recovered all of her double jumps except the Axel.
 In November 2011, Bobek said: "I'm blessed that I've been given a second chance in life.
 Life is so much better now.
 I think I was in a dark place and now I believe that I have God on my side.
 I'm very positive about things and very focused.
-I truly believe that I've bloomed into a different kind of person.”
-Steve Disson gave her a contract to appear in his skating shows which are aired on NBC.
-She has appeared in the Caesars Palace Tribute II: A Salute to the Ladies of the Ice and other skating shows.
+I truly believe that I've bloomed into a different kind of person.."
+She appeared in skating shows aired on NBC and has appeared in various skating shows.

 Bobek has also trained on trapeze and aerial hoops at the South Florida Circus Arts School.
 She has performed with the Rainbow Circus in Miami.